Economic Order Quantity

 The Economic Order Quantity Formula

-When using the economic order quantity formula, you assume that demand, purchase orders and storage costs stay the same.
+When using the economic order quantity formula (aka minimum order quantity formula), you assume that demand, purchase orders and storage costs stay the same.
 Calculations are often performed on a yearly basis.

 To calculate EOQ, you will first multiply demand over the course of a year by the average acquisition cost per product and then multiply that number by two.
 Divide that product by the holding (storage) costs for one full year.
 The square root of that product gives you your EOQ quantity.
 The EOQ quantity is the amount you will order each time your quantities drop to the minimum order point.